ivangka/cli-order-executor/README.md

 !x [symbol] [percent]
 ```

 Closes a specified percentage of an open position(s) for the given trading pair.
-If no percentage is specified, closes the entire order (100%).
+If no percentage is specified, closes the entire position (100%).
+If no symbol is specified, all positions will be closed.

 Parameters:

-- `symbol` — trading pair
+- `symbol` — trading pair (optional)
 - `percent` — percentage of position to close (optional)

 Constraints: